SmailBarkouch/Cellular-Automata/README.md

 The program is split into three different classes.
 The `Cell` class contains key information like its state and the amount of neighbors around it.
 The `Board` class handles key operations between cells.
 The `GameOfLife` class handles the UI aspects of the model as well as listeners to register information

 This is written in Java, using awt and swing.

-**NOTE: This is not clean code.
-It was written when I first started programming for AP Computer Science.**